gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

 }
 ```

-### Process.End()
+### End()

 Allows to end a process according to a specified mode of operation.
+This is an extension method provided by `Gapotchenko.FX.Diagnostics.Process` module for `System.Diagnostics.Process` class.

-This is an interesting and a bit intricate method.
+The `End()` method is interesting and a bit intricate.
-The stock `Process` class already provides the `Kill()` method.
+The stock `Process` class already provides a similar `Kill()` method
-It performs an immediate and forceful termination of a process without giving it a chance to exit gracefully.
+which performs an immediate and forceful termination of a process without giving it a chance to exit gracefully.

 Depending on a kind of process which is being terminated, `Kill()` is not always suitable.
 For example, it may have devastating consequences if someone kills a Microsoft Visual Studio process without giving it a graceful shutdown.